smitheric95/Web-Crawler/README.md

 This crawler is <i>polite</i> in the sense that it checks the robots.txt file before visiting a page.<br>
 It is also relatively <i>robust</i> as it is immune to duplicate and broken pages - both of which are reported when the crawler is finished.

 The crawler also computes a term frequency matrix.
 Each unique word is stemmed with the NLTK Porter stemmer and its term and document frequencies are outputted.
+Document clusterings are determined by picking 5 random leaders and assigning followers to the leaders of shortest Euclidean distance.

+## Search Engine Implementation